19thanks96/super-heroes/README.md

 ## Functional requirements:

 - [x] Create a superhero
-- [ ] Edit a superhero
+- [x] Edit a superhero
-- [ ] Remove a superhero
+- [x] Remove a superhero
 - [ ] When creating / editing we want to be able to assign and remove images from a superhero
-- [ ] List all the superheros, seeing only one image for each and it’s nickname, with pagination, showing 5 items at once
+- [x] List all the superheros, seeing only one image for each and it’s nickname,
+- [ ] pagination, showing 5 items at once
-- [ ] See the details of one particular superhero with all it’s information and images
+- [x] See the details of one particular superhero with all it’s information and images
 > Test for fronend:
 > - [x] SuperheroList renders  "you have no heroes created yet" when no heroes pass
 > - [x] SuperheroList renders  "add new hero" button